ilonabass/hpl-study-LB-TEMPLATE/SETUP.md

          - Turn on "Accept base64 file uploads"
          - Turn OFF "Validation"

-   No other changes should be required here.
+   No other changes should be necessary.

 6. Once all four experiments are created, locate their experiment IDs (under "Experiment details" for each experiment -- should be a short code like hz6pAcxZd4Xd).